MISSISSIPPI CODE TITLE 45.

 (l) Anticipated future residence;

-mobile home or manufactured home, the registrant shall also provide vehicle
+trailer, mobile home or manufactured home, the registrant shall also provide

 description, including color scheme, of the motor vehicle, trailer, mobile home